 - C. Reserve Annual Training: A leave of absence will be granted to reservists for training purposes not to exceed fifteen (15) days per calendar year.
 Teachers shall make application on the Request for Leave Form to the Human Resources department and shall enclose a copy of their military order.
 Leaves for training purposes are granted without loss of pay, but employees are encouraged to make arrangements to take these training periods during winter, spring, or summer recess. - D. National Guard Active Duty: A teacher who is involuntarily called to short term active duty (not to exceed twenty-nine (29) days) shall be granted leave with pay while serving provided the teacher pays to the District any fees received minus travel allowance, for such National Guard service.
 Teachers may retain fees for National Guard service that occurs on holidays and non-duty days for teachers.
-A copy of the orders verifying that the employee was called to duty, not volunteering, for active duty must be submitted to the Human Resources Department along with the "Request for Leave" form. - E. Spouse's Departure for Military Duty: No leave of absence will be granted to teachers who wish to accompany their spouses who enter military service.
-However, teachers who wish to visit their spouses at the port of embarkation prior to the spouse's departure for military service overseas, may be granted a short leave of absence without pay, providing the Superintendent or designee so recommends.
-This request should be submitted on a Request for Leave Form and submitted to the Human Resources Department at least ten (10) days before the anticipated absence date. - Subd.
+A copy of the orders verifying that the employee was called to duty, not volunteering, for active duty must be submitted to the Human Resources Department along with the "Request for Leave" form. - E. Other Military Leave Compensation: State and Federal law provide additional salary and benefit considerations for certain military leaves.
+Contact the Human Resources Department for details. - Family Military Leave: Teachers who wish to spend time with their spouse or domestic partner before their spouse or domestic partner leaves for deployment/departure for military service overseas or while their spouse or domestic partner is on leave from deployment/service may take up to fifteen (15) days of leave.
+Teachers may use available personal leave days for a portion of the leave.
+The remainder of the leave will be unpaid.
+Teachers must submit a "Request for Leave" form to the ABE Manager within five (5) working days of their spouse or domestic partner receiving official notice of impending call to active duty or notice of leave during deployment. - Subd.
 3. Peace Corps/VISTA Leaves: A leave for the Peace Corps/VISTA may be granted to non-probationary teachers.
 The teacher who has been on a Peace Corps/VISTA leave will receive full yearly increments not to exceed two (2) years.